 SciVal® Funding is a subscription service provided to the MSU research community to help faculty identify federal, state and foundation funding opportunities based on specific search terms and criteria.
-SciVal provides keyword search capability and email alerts to assist researchers in identifying agencies which may support their research at MSU.
+SciVal provides keyword search capability and email alerts to assist researchers in identifying agencies that may support their research.
 Faculty profiles in the MSU Scholars database can be linked to the SciVal Funding tool to allow faculty to set up automatic alerts of funding opportunities that match their expertise.
-SciVal is available free of charge to any MSU employee working from an MSU address.
+SciVal is available free of charge to any MSU employee working from an MSU email address.

 Michigan Grant Makers

 A list of all the Michigan Grant Makers and descriptions of the types of programs they fund.

 A list of all the Lansing, Michigan, Area Grant Makers and descriptions of the types of programs they fund.

 The Funding Center

 The MSU Main Library is a member of the Foundation Center's Funding Information Network.
 The library has created an alcove called the Funding Center (on 1 East) which includes many grant and financial aid directories, plus additional books on fundraising, grant or proposal writing, the creation and management of nonprofits, and philanthropy in general.
 For more information about resources provided, including online databases, visit the Grants and Related Resources Research Guide at http://libguides.lib.msu.edu/grants.